"Thank you for great product!"

 |

-How to Move Emails Between Folders in Outlook You can create Outlook rules to automatically allocate emails to new folders.
+Move Emails Between Folders in Outlook You can create Outlook rules to automatically allocate emails to new folders.
 But to relocate messages and change the folder structure, Outlook does not offer automated tools.
 Let's see how you can move or copy emails manually and in an alternative manner.

 More in blog...